vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_fs_dblink_airports_table.html

-All vDataFrame functions are available for this imported table.
+All :py:mod:`~verticapy.vDataFrame` methods are available for this imported table.

 For example, we can get all the column names:

 .. ipython:: python